JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

-### Generate a Spherical or Hyperspherical Hole Within a Structure
+### Generate a spherical or hyperspherical hole within a structure

 The package provides functionality for generating datasets with **spherical hole** (in 2D/3D) or, more generally, **hyperspherical hole** (in higher dimensions).
 These structures are valuable for evaluating how dimension reduction methods and clustering algorithms handle incomplete manifolds or missing regions of the data space.
 A hyperspherical hole introduces topological complexity: the structure remains continuous but contains excluded regions (voids) that algorithms must correctly represent in lower-dimensional embeddings.